Some people see dandelions as trendy salad leaves. Most people, however, see these plants as pesky garden pests.

 Besides the 10-inch long root, another thing that makes removing dandelions so hard is their seed.
 These fluffy, far-floating seeds ride the wind currents to conquer the entire garden.
 Dandelions seem to thrive exactly where we don’t want to see them.

 How to get rid of dandelions?
 How to stop these rampant little yellow weeds from ruining a nicely manicured lawn and keep your yard looking like an inviting place to relax?
 In this article, we’ll show you how to prevent these pests from invading your yard.
-See also how to get rid of other weeds from your lawn.
+See also how to prune a fig bush and how to get rid of other weeds from your lawn.

 The Origin of Dandelions